 15. A separate account for each voluntary contribution or trust fund shall be opened in a special account of the Union, showing:

-a) as revenue: cash contributions from all sources, as well as miscellaneous revenue such as interest accrued from contributions advanced or the sale of items purchased under such funding. ;
+a) as revenue: cash contributions from all sources, as well as miscellaneous revenue such as interest accrued from contributions advanced or the sale of items purchased under such funding.
+Appraisal in cash of contributions in kind is carried out in accordance with the ITU methodology;

 b) as expenses: project implementation expenses, costs for support services foreseen in the respective agreement as well as any interest charged for payments overdue.